defaultbuddy/FinancialDataAnalyzer/README.md

 Using "const auto@ for efficiency.
 Using & to avoid unnecessary copying can save memory and performance.
 Can also use const if we don't need to modify elements.

 7. How to read data from a .csv file and store in an appropriate variable (getline, stringstream)
+8. Struct + vector approach to store and manage structured data effficiently in C++
+9. Passing by value vs passing by reference (reference is more efficient on memory)
+10.